 This solicitation is being made by and on behalf of the Board.
 We will pay the cost of preparing these Proxy Materials and soliciting your vote.
 We also will pay the Meeting expenses.
 In addition, proxies may be solicited by our directors, officers and other employees over the Internet or by telephone, fax, in person or otherwise.
 These individuals will not receive any additional compensation for assisting in the solicitation.
-Other than the persons described in this Proxy Statement, no general class of employees may be asked to perform tasks in furtherance of this solicitation.
+Other than the persons described in this Proxy Statement, no general class of employee of the Company will be employed to solicit shareholders in connection with this proxy solicitation.
+However, in the course of their regular duties, employees may be asked to perform tasks in furtherance of this solicitation.
 We may also request that intermediaries, brokerage firms, nominees, custodians and fiduciaries transmit Proxy Materials to the non-registered holders, and we will reimburse them for their reasonable out-of-pocket expenses in transmitting such materials.